 I'm represented by Elizabeth Bewley of Sterling Lord Literistic.

 Third Person Biography

-Raquel Vasquez Gilliland is a Mexican American poet, novelist, and painter.
-She received her MFA in poetry from the University of Alaska, Anchorage in 2017.
-She’s most inspired by fog and seeds and the lineages of all things.
-When not writing, Raquel tells stories to her plants and they tell her stories back.
-She lives in Tennessee with her beloved family and mountains.
+Raquel Vasquez Gilliland is a USA TODAY best-selling and Pura Belpré Award-winning Mexican American poet, novelist, and painter.
+She received her BA in cultural anthropology from the University of West Florida and her MFA in poetry from the University of Alaska Anchorage.
+Raquel is most inspired by folklore and seeds and the lineages of all things.
+When not writing, Raquel tells stories to her plants, and they tell her stories back.

 Cover art by Jeanie Tomanek

 "In her debut poetry collection, Dirt and Honey, Raquel Vasquez Gilliland invents worlds in which woman is synonymous with nature.
 In these poems, women are the first creators—pines grow from their words and flowers bloom at their feet.
 By offering these symbiotic relationships between humans and nature as mythical, these poems ask us to consider our own treatment of our environment, "to breed out the wild of a creature was to / breed out its moon.
 We need our moons."
 And we need this, a book so full of wilderness that you can't read it without getting dirt under your nails."

 Mental illness runs on Gilliland's mother's side of the family, with the Vasquez women specifically.
 As Gilliland searched for the reasons why these women suffered, she found stories.
 Some of these tales are from the lips of her mother, Maria Elena, and grandmother, Ofelia.
 Some tales are unearthed from the fertile dirt where poems grow.
 Put together, Tales From the House of Vasquez is an archetypal journey in verse.

 "Sailing for Mares" - Dark Mountain: Issue 7, Spring 2015